HKhademian/HKhademian/projects.md

 An Android app built for the 1393 Tehran International Book Fair.
 Includes event details, map, and offline catalog access.
  -->

----

-### 📌 Notes

-- Most of these were solo builds, created out of genuine curiosity and love for low-level systems.
-- Some are academic or exploratory — others were made to solve real problems.
-- I’m happy to revisit, improve, or collaborate on any of them.

----

-> _“Build to understand.
-Share to inspire.”_

-For more recent backend projects and DevOps tools, check the [main README.md](./README.md).